 Don’t you hate it when you’re cleaning and stains are stubborn, food is stuck on, and your furniture gets ruined because you didn’t clean something the right way, or right away?

 I know I do, and since becoming an adult, having children and buying nice furniture, the struggles of keeping nice things nice, is super real.

 But cleaning the house isn’t just about keeping nice things nice.
 It’s about creating a healthy environment for your family.
 It’s about eliminating mold, roaches, and other bugs from taking over your home.

-My favorite thing to do on the weekend is to wake up, pour myself a cup of coffee and clean the things I didn’t get to on the weekdays.
-(I’m a work from home mom, so managing kids, working at home and keeping a clean house is definitely a huge challenge, but I’ve got a handle on it!)
+My favourite thing to do on the weekend is to wake up, pour myself a cup of coffee and clean the things I didn’t get to on the weekdays.
+(I’m a work-from-home mom, so managing kids, working at home and keeping a clean house is definitely a huge challenge, but I’ve got a handle on it!)

 However, I have learned some things during the development of my cleaning routines.
 Mistakes have been made, and these mistakes will now be shared with YOU (you lucky duck!)

 Cleaning your house may appear to be a simple task, but there are a few important areas that are frequently ignored when they should not be.

 Whether it’s a full clean of the bathroom or a fast tidy throughout the week, keeping your house cleaner for longer than you think is easy than you think.
 The key is to do just a little bit every day.

 Correct these cleaning mistakes and watch your home shine and sparkle.